Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

 Both elements make sure we're starting from scratch everytime the environment is spun up.
 You might want to modify this behavior depending of your use case.

-We're still using an environment variable to use a [provisioning script](./provisioning.yaml) stored externally, but this time it's declated within the [docker-compose.yml](./docker-compose.yml)
+We're still using an environment variable pointing to a [provisioning script](./provisioning.yaml) stored externally, but this time it's declated within the [docker-compose.yml](./docker-compose.yml)

 This [provisioning script](./provisioning.yaml) use a few new commands when compared to the previous tutorial: